 With Orville at the controls this time, the flyer darted up and sailed slowly over the sand and came to rest with a thud 12 seconds later, about 120 feet from where it had taken off.
 A man had flown.

-See also: Planes, Trains, Automobiles … and Wagons.
+Learn More: Planes, Trains, Automobiles … and Wagons

 …with Wilbur at the controls, the flyer flew 852 feet in 59 seconds, clearly demonstrating that the plane was capable of sustained controlled flight.